Dear Matafele Peinem

 Commenting on the poem in his retrospective documentary The Last Years of Majuro, in regards to the predicted inundation of the Marshall Islands due to climate change, Sam Denby said, "In stories, the underdog is supposed to win.
-When they give it their all, [...] when they read 'Dear Matafele Peinem', when they chant 1.5 to stay alive, it’s supposed to work.
+When they give it their all, [...] when they read 'Dear Matafele Peinam', when they chant 1.5 to stay alive, it’s supposed to work.
 Today, projections show that under the best case scenario, we’ll reach 1.5 in 2052."